Building your own Entries Repository

 Why would you want to do this?

 The flat file pattern is amazing for a whole pile of reasons.
 However, if you're going to be working with a huge amount of data (tens of thousands, millions, gazillions, etc), it has its limitations.
-This is where databases come in.
+This is where another storage layer, like a database comes in.

 The ability to trade flexibility for scalability without changing platforms is a powerful feature.